ahmed33033/learning_in_markdown/the-full-stack-life/the_full_stack_life.md

 # The Full-Stack Life

 Most of the information here is originally based out of the CSC309 course by Professor Kianoosh.
 External sources are added where relevant.
+Clicking images will redirect you to their original source.

 ## Computer Talk for Dummies